Curated with aloha by

 Please tell us WHO you are, WHAT you do, & WHY you want to know!

-Abstract Questions are easily misunderstood and usually boring.
-Further, many readers skip them because there is nothing to be learned from one.
+Abstract Questions are easily misunderstood and usually stultifying.
+Some readers skip them because nothing can be learned from them.
 So, pretty please, with sugar on it—

 - Spend time on your question.
 Tell us whether you're a 3rd grader or post-doc, a hobbyist or a pro, working on a watch dial or a Winnebago, doing one for yourself or millions in a factory, a new process not yet successful or something you've done for years that went south.
-If potential helpers can't start except by composing long lists of "ifs-ands-&-buts", very few will do so.
+If helpers can't start except with long lists of "ifs-ands-&-buts", few will.

 - Not "What will happen if?", but what are you actually experiencing?